-Consulting services revenue grew at an increased pace in 2014, and we believe this trend will continue in 2015.
-The current market pressures in the financial services industry are driving demand for our consulting and professional services as many financial institutions seek to transform their businesses to significantly reduce their cost base, innovate, and comply with increased regulatory oversight with regard to information technology and related processes.
+Consulting services revenue grew at an increased pace in 2014, and we believe this trend will continue throughout 2015.
+The current market pressures in the financial services industry are driving demand for our consulting and professional services as many financial institutions seek to transform their businesses to significantly reduce their cost base, innovate, and comply with increasing regulatory oversight with regard to information technology and related processes impacting financial institutions.
 Capco provides strategic consulting service capabilities to respond to these market needs and has established itself as a leading global consultancy focused on transformation strategy and execution.

-In 2014, we targeted a market opportunity in large global financial institutions where we coupled our strategic consulting and transformation services with outsourced technology, services and solutions to help them achieve their business goals.
-We made significant, incremental investments in management, sales and account management resources in 2014 to address this opportunity.
-We believe this market opportunity remains attractive as these large institutions address the challenges they face.
-We believe these institutions have an increased willingness to outsource solutions and services to drive cost reductions and transformation.
-Additionally, we believe these large global institutions are likely to increase technology spending to meet competitive pressures after a slowdown during the recent financial crisis years.
+In 2014, we targeted a market opportunity in large global financial institutions where we coupled our strategic consulting and transformation services with outsourced technology, services and solutions to help these institutions achieve their business goals.
+We believe these institutions have an increased willingness to outsource solutions and services to adeptly comply with evolving regulatory change, respond to rapidly-changing consumer preferences and competitive pressures, and drive cost reductions and transformation.
 These trends were central to our segment reorganization referenced above.
 We have reorganized management and service delivery by aligning certain solutions and sales delivery teams to their market segment to further focus on this market opportunity.
 We believe that global financial institutions are a higher-growth market where we generate lower margins due to the high mix of professional services, including consulting, information technology integration and business process outsourcing.
-In making these organizational adjustments, we believe we can expand margins over time in this segment as we continue to rationalize our operations, gain scale and develop more targeted solutions.
+In making these organizational adjustments, we believe we are positioned to expand margins over time in this segment as we continue to (1) gain scale, leveraging our extensive, existing intellectual property; (2) develop and enhance targeted solutions; and (3) rationalize our operations.

-Our re-segmentation and alignment of resources in our Global Financial Solutions segment resulted in a restructuring charge of \$44.6 million in the first quarter of 2015.
-The alignment activities relate primarily to Europe and are a combination of optimizing on-shore and off-shore resources as well as the removal of overlapping management resources and will continue in the second quarter.
+The alignment of resources in our Global Financial Solutions segment resulted in a restructuring charge of \$44.6 million in the first quarter of 2015.
+The alignment activities, which continued through the second quarter, relate primarily to Europe, and are a combination of optimizing on-shore and off-shore resources as well as the removal of overlapping management resources.

-Consumer preference continues to shift from traditional branch banking services to faster on-demand banking solutions and our clients seek to provide a single integrated banking experience through their branch, mobile, internet and voice banking channels.
+Consumer preference continues to shift from traditional branch banking services to faster, on-demand banking solutions and our clients seek to provide a single, integrated banking experience through their branch, mobile, internet and voice-banking channels.
 We are focused on enabling our clients to deliver this experience to their customers through our integrated solutions and services.
 We continue to innovate and invest in these integrated solutions and services to assist clients as they address this market demand.
-To further focus on this trend in 2015, we have aligned our solutions into the markets they primarily serve.

 We continue to see demand for innovative solutions in the payments market that will deliver faster, more convenient payment solutions in mobile channels, internet applications and cards.
 We believe mobile payments will grow and partially replace existing payment tender volumes over time as consumers and merchants embrace the convenience, incremental services and benefits.
 Mobile payment volume is growing significantly but does not yet represent a meaningful amount of the payments market.
 Additionally, new formidable non-traditional payments competitors, such as Apple, PayPal, and large merchants, are investing in and innovating mobile payment technologies to address the emerging market opportunity, and it is unclear the extent to which particular technologies or services will succeed.
 We believe the growth of mobile payments continues to present both an opportunity and a risk to us as the market develops.
-Although we cannot predict which mobile payment technologies or solution will be successful, we cautiously believe our client relationships, payments infrastructure and experience, adapted solutions and emerging solutions are well positioned to maintain or grow our clients' existing payment volumes, which is our focus.
+Although we cannot predict which mobile payment technologies or solutions will be successful, we cautiously believe our client relationships, payments infrastructure and experience, adapted solutions and emerging solutions are well positioned to maintain or grow our clients' existing payment volumes, which is our focus.